hapijs/iron/README.md

 - `saltBits` - the size of the salt (random buffer used to ensure that two identical objects will generate a different encrypted result.
 - `algorithm` - the algorithm used ('aes-256-cbc' for encryption and 'sha256' for integrity are the only two supported at this time).
-- `iterations` - the number of iterations used to derive a key from the password (set to '1' if not sure).
+- `iterations` - the number of iterations used to derive a key from the password.
+Set to 10000 by default.
+The number of ideal iterations to use is dependent on your application's performance requirements.
+More iterations means it takes longer to generate the key.
+For applications with frequent use, such as an encrypted HTTP cookie, the default will probably be ok.
+For a password manager, a higher iteration count of 100,000 is more appropriate.  (set to '10000' if not sure).

 The _'seal()'_ and _'unseal()'_ methods also take the following **optional** options keys: